medizininformatik-initiative/usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/README.md

 ### Pre-requisite
    Docker installed

-### 4. Unzip the Stichprobe file
+### 4. unzip the Stichprobe file
-    1. Unzip the Stichprobe.zip file
+ 1. after cloning the repository, inside Versorgungsmonitoring folder you can find a zip file named as 'Stichprobe.zip', unzip the Stichprobe.zip file
  2. navigate to the Stichprobe folder

 ```
 cd usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/Stichprobe
 ```

 3. after navigating to the Stichprobe folder there should be a config folder, docker-compose.yaml file, runscript_1234.sh file and a Versorgungsmonitoring.r file
  4. from Stichprobe folder execute the following command
 ```
 docker-compose up
 ```